AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

 # [API Reference](../../API.md) - [Models](../Models.md) - ExpectationMaximization

-ExpectationMaximization is an unsupervised machine learning model that predicts which cluster that the input belongs to using probability.
+Expectation Maximization is an unsupervised machine learning model that estimates the probability distribution of a dataset and assigns each data point to a cluster based on its most likely probability.

 ## Constructors